elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/bridge-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Bridge pattern is an excellent pattern for driver development but rarely seen in JavaScript.
+      <strong>Interview Response:</strong> The Bridge pattern in JavaScript is often used in situations where you need to separate an abstraction from its implementation, allowing for greater flexibility and extensibility in development.
     </div>
   </div>
 </details>